The pandemic continues to cause unprecedented disruption across industries worldwide.

 The increasing prevalence of hospital-acquired diseases (HAD) is one of the key factors driving the growth of the market.
 Furthermore, the rising geriatric population, which is more susceptible to such ailments, is also driving the market growth.
 Resulting from the deterioration of hygiene facilities in hospitals and other healthcare institutions, there has been a significant increase in the occurrence of hospital-acquired pneumonia and other infections, which is contributing to the increasing demand for hospital infection therapeutics.
 Additionally, various product innovations, such as the development of advanced microbial wound care drugs, coverings and vaccines, are acting as other growth-inducing factors.
 Product manufacturers are developing antimicrobial drugs and pipeline drug molecules that are effective against multi-drug resistant infections and can be used for the treatment of infections with specific symptoms.
 Other factors, including extensive research and development (R&D) activities, along with improvements in the healthcare infrastructure, are expected to drive the market further.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global hospital infection therapeutics market report, along with forecasts for growth at the global, regional and country level from 2021-2026.
-Our report has categorized the market based on region, drug type and indication.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global hospital infection therapeutics market, along with forecasts at the global, regional and country level from 2021-2026.
+Our report has categorized the market based on drug type and indication.

 Breakup by Drug Type: